KeshaniPerera/MegaCityCab/README.md

 - **Development Environment:** Eclipse IDE
 - **Server:** Apache Tomcat

-The system follows the **Model-View-Controller (MVC)** architecture, ensuring separation of concerns and modular development.
+The system follows the **3-tier** architecture, ensuring separation of concerns and modular development.

 ---